Fairblock/fairyring/x/conditionalenc/specs/04_state_transition.md

 ---

-## AggregatedKeyShare
+## AggregatedConditionalKeyShare

 This state is modified when a transaction is made (normally by the FairyPort service) to register a new aggregated keyshare generated in the FairyRing chain.
 Unlike other transactions, this transaction is not normally executed.
-Instead, at the beign block of the PEP module, transactions with message type `MsgCreateAggregatedKeyShare` are searched for in the mempool.
+Instead, at the beign block of the PEP module, transactions with message type `MsgCreateAggregatedConditionalKeyShare` are searched for in the mempool.
 If found, these messages are then automatically executed.

 Ref: